-Logan and I just got back from our mini baby moon/getaway last Sunday to Charleston.
-You know I’m down for any excuse to travel!
-Ideally, I would’ve loved to go to the Bahamas or somewhere tropical but with all these life changes and expenses, we chose somewhere driving distance from Atlanta.
-We just bought a new home and have our baby’s arrival in March so we wanted to be a little conscious on a vacation.
-We really slowed down on traveling since our Spain trip in April and Utah trip in May, since we made the decision we wanted to start a family.
-Logan did get me a trip to the Spain and the Amalfi Coast with my cousin in September and I cannot complain!
+Logan and I just got back from our mini babymoon in Charleston.
+You know that I am down for any excuse to travel!
+Ideally, I would’ve loved to go to the Bahamas or somewhere tropical, but with all these life changes and expenses, we chose somewhere driving distance from Atlanta.
+We just bought a new home and have our baby’s arrival in March so we wanted to be a little cost conscious on a vacation.
+We really slowed down on traveling since our Spain trip in April and Utah trip in May, given we knew we were deciding to start a family.
+I did manage to fit in one last trip to Spain and the Amalfi Coast with my cousin in September, so I cannot complain!
 It was so nice being able to see her and spend one on one time together.
-My cousin Pam and I pretty much grew up together and she’s like a sister to me so we had the best time.
+My cousin Pam and I pretty much grew up together and she’s like a sister to me.

-Anyways, on to this baby moon.
-Logan and I had been to Charleston two years ago but we stayed by the beach so we didn’t really get to explore.
-Since it’s only a 4.5 hour drive for us, we decided to go over thanksgiving weekend.
-I was also out of vacation days so it worked out for us!
-Last year we went to Cancun for Thanksgiving and I kinda like to keep that tradition going and traveling during that time.
-We don’t really do anything major for the holiday so it’s the best time to get away.
+Anyways, on to this babymoon in Charleston.
+Logan and I had been to Charleston two years ago, but we stayed by the beach so we didn’t really get to explore.
+Since it’s only a 4.5 hour drive for us, we decided to go over Thanksgiving weekend.
+I was also out of vacation days so it worked out well given those constraints!

-Logan and I had a wonderful time together and below are some of the highlights of our trip.
+Logan and I had a wonderful time together and below are some of the highlights of things we did on our trip.
 We had lots of recommendations from friends and followers on IG so thank you all!
 Let me know if you have any questions.

 Logan and I’s favorite thing about traveling is the FOOD!
 I’m always looking for recommendations from locals and our trip revolves around finding the best restaurants.
 The Charleston food scene is AMAZING and there’s so much to check out.
-Below are the places we visited.
+Below are the places we visited and are recommended.

 The Tattooed Moose is a dive bar type restaurant but they’re known for their burger so we had to check it out.
 It competes with the local restaurant, Husk, for the best burger in town.
 The place was packed and the burger did not disappoint.